IIIF/api/source/auth/2.0/index.md

 #### messageId

 The `messageId` property _MUST_ be present, and the value _MUST_ be the value originally sent in the `messageId` query parameter when the token service was requested.
 The value _MUST_ be a string.
-Clients _MUST_ ignore messages with `messageId` values that they do not recognise.
+Clients _MUST_ ignore messages with `messageId` values that they do not recognize.

 #### heading